sankeyraut/cowin-telegram-nodejs/README.md

 * https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id - This links describes how to get the chat id

 With above two information you will get telegram token and chat id which is needed by CDK stack

-* TODO : I will be cleaning up the email code becasue sending email would be too noisy.